What is cotton lawn?

 Due to its tight weave,

 Many people confuse cotton lawn with cotton voile; although they look similar, they are quite different in the thread count used.
 This is much higher in cotton lawn fabric.
-The tight weave, the number of high-quality cotton threads used, as well as the printing of the patterns explain the prices charged for this high-quality product.
+The tight weave, the number of high-quality cotton threads used, and the printing of the patterns explain the prices charged for this high-quality product.

 Uses of cotton lawn fabric?

-One of the great advantages of this type of fabric is that it is accessible even to beginner sewing levels.
+One of the great advantages of this type of fabric is that it is accessible even for beginner sewing levels.

 Many garments can be made with cotton lawn:

-Of course, ease of use depends a lot on the pattern you have chosen, as some patterns can be more delicate (especially for large matching patterns), but in general, cotton lawn is incredibly versatile and easy to work with.
+Of course, ease of use depends a lot on the pattern you choose, as some patterns can be more delicate (especially for large matching patterns), but in general, cotton lawn is incredibly versatile and easy to work with.

 I really like using my cotton lawn scraps to make original facings on my blouses and even on pants.
-It's the chic detail that changes everything!
+It’s the chic detail that makes all the difference!

 Working with cotton lawn

-As we saw above, cotton lawn is affordable for beginner sewing levels because it is a sturdy and non-slippery fabric.
+As we saw earlier, cotton lawn is affordable for beginner sewing levels because it is a sturdy and non-slippery fabric.

 As with most cotton fabrics, it is recommended to prewash them before cutting, as this prevents shrinkage once your sewing project is finished.

 As with any fabric, choose a needle size for your project based on the weight and type of thread of the material.
-In the case of cotton lawn, a standard size 80 needle is ideal; for very fine cotton lawn, you can possibly go down to a size 70.
+For cotton lawn, a standard size 80 needle is ideal; for very fine cotton lawn, you can possibly go down to a size 70.

-There you go, I hope this article has taught you a bit more about cotton lawn, this magnificent and high-quality fabric.
+There you go, I hope this article has taught you a bit more about cotton lawn, this beautiful and high-quality fabric.

-Feel free to visit our shop and our lovely cotton lawn fabrics with very original patterns.
+Feel free to visit our shop and see our lovely cotton lawn with very original patterns.

 Sabine SCHOLL